nakyeongahn/IntrotoIM/midtermProject/README.md

 ### How Does It Look Like
 If you start running the program, you will be able to see the start screen with two buttons: instruction and start.
-Just click the instruction button to see the instruction or click the start button to start the game.
+Just click the instruction button to see the instruction or click the start button to start the game.<br>

 <p align="center">
   <img src="btn.gif" width="500" height="500">
   <img src="start.gif" width="500" height="500">
 </p>

-Once you start the game, the hammer will follow your mouse and you will be able to hit the moles or flowers by clicking them with a hammer.
+Once you start the game, the hammer will follow your mouse and you will be able to hit the moles or flowers by clicking them with a hammer.<br>
 <p align="center">
   If you hit the mole with a hat: <br>
   <img src="hit_molehat.gif" width="500" height="500"><br><br>